HL7/davinci-crd/input/pagecontent/deviations.md

 This proposed pre-adoption is not CDS Hooks conformant.
 It is possible that the CDS Hooks community will adopt an alternative solution or choose not to make any changes.
 Community discussion about this proposal can be found on the CDS Hooks issue list <a href="https://github.com/cds-hooks/docs/issues/377">here</a> and in Jira <a href="https://jira.hl7.org/browse/FHIR-35804">here</a>.
 This implementation guide will be updated to align with the decision of the community and might, if necessary, fall back to the use of extensions if CDS Hooks does not choose to support prefetch based on context resources and the payer community determines that prefetch is still required.
 </p>
 <p>
 In addition to this preadoption, this implementation guide presumes support for prefetch query capabilities more sophisticated than the recommended <a href="https://cds-hooks.hl7.org/2.0/#prefetch-query-restrictions">prefetch query restrictions</a> in the CDS Hooks specification.
 Specifically, the use of <a href="{{site.data.fhir.path}}search.html#include">_include</a>, as seen in the example above.
-It also uses a query-like mechanism to reference 'draft' orders that may not yet be available in the CRD client's repository for query, which will require query-like functionality to be implemented against in-memory objects.
+It also uses a query-like mechanism to reference 'draft' orders that might not yet be available in the CRD client's repository for query, which will require query-like functionality to be implemented against in-memory objects.
 </p>
 </blockquote>

 ### Additional response capabilities
 CDS Hooks supports suggestions that involve multiple actions.
-Coverage Requirements Discovery uses this in two situations where additional capabilities will be needed:
+Coverage Requirements Discovery uses this in one situation where additional capabilities will be needed:

 *  Creating a Task to complete a Questionnaire; and
-*  Updating the proposed order to point to a "new" prior authorization (ClaimResponse instance) - one the CRD Server was aware of that the CRD Client was not.

-In the first case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist, and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
-In the second case, the order **SHOULD** be updated to point to the "id" assigned by the CRD client to the newly persisted ClaimResponse instance.
-Both  capabilities are supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)
+In this case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist, and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
+This capability is supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)
 functionality.
 However, not all the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.

 For this release of the implementation guide, these requirements will be handled as follows: